vuejs/language-tools/README.md

 ## Contribution Guide

-If you want to work on the volar extension follow these commands to setup your local development environment.
+If you want to work on the volar extension follow these commands to set up your local development environment.

 🔎 Note that you will need pnpm - you can download it here: https://pnpm.io/installation.